 What is Zen Buddhism?

-Zen is Zazen or Zen meditation (za meaning sitting, and Zen meaning meditation in Japanese), or seated meditation.
-That is, it is a way of vigilance and self-discovery which is practiced while sitting on a cushion.
+The practice of Zen meditation or Zazen (座禅 - za meaning sitting, and Zen meaning meditation in Japanese), is the core of Zen Buddhism: without it, there is no Zen.
+Zen meditation, is a way of vigilance and self-discovery which is practiced while sitting on a meditation cushion.
 It is the experience of living from moment to moment, in the here and now.
-It is throught the practice of zazen that Gautama got enlightened and became the Buddha.
+It is through the practice of Zazen that Gautama got enlightened and became the Buddha.

-Zen Buddhism is not a theory, an idea, or a piece of knowledge.
-It is not a belief, a dogma, or a religion; but rather, it is a practical experience.
-We cannot intellectually grasp Zen, because human intelligence and wisdom is too limited - the dojo (the hall where Zazen is practiced) is different from the university.
+Zen is not a theory, an idea, or a piece of knowledge.
+It is not a belief, dogma, or religion; but rather, it is a practical experience (read our Buddhism FAQ for more details).
+We cannot intellectually grasp Zen because human intelligence and wisdom are too limited - the dojo (the hall where Zazen is practiced) is different from the university.

-Zen is not a moral teaching, and as it is without dogma, it does not require one to believe in anything.
-A true spiritual path does not tell people what to believe in, rather it shows them how to think; or, in the case of Zen - what not to think.
+Based on the Four Noble Truths and the Eightfold Path, Zen is not a moral teaching, and as it is without dogma, it does not require one to believe in anything.
+A true spiritual path does not tell people what to believe in; rather it shows them how to think; or, in the case of Zen - what not to think.

-Zen Buddhism also rejects metaphysical theories and rituals, and focuses entirely on the practice of Zazen.
+Zen is not interested in metaphysical theories and rituals and focuses entirely on the mindful practice of Zazen.
 Zen is very simple.
 It is so simple, in fact, that it's very difficult to grasp.

-In the silence of the dojo, simply sit down, stop moving, and let go your thoughts.
+In the silence of the dojo or temple, quietly sit down, stop moving, and let go your thoughts.
 Focus just on your Zazen posture and your breathing.
 Keep your back straight.
 Let your ego and your unconscious mind melt away, merge with the universe.
-This is Zen.

 This is Zen.Next: What is Buddhism?